IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/02-slicing.md

 ![slicing image4](../images/julia4.png)

-If we would like to summarise and create a figure with the three previous plots as subfigures
+Now, it would be nice to have these three figures together.
+You can do that by plotting them as subfigures:
 ```python
 data = readdlm("./data/inflammation-01.csv", ',');